Florida city mum on ransom demands by cyberattackers

 City officials declined to discuss who might have been responsible or any ransom amount demanded against the city.
 The city said it has restored some services, including email, phone services and utility online bill payments.

-Ransomware infections reached epidemic dimensions this year, according to security researchers who are concerned that ransomware could also disrupt next year’s U.S. presidential elections.
+Ransomware infections reached epidemic dimensions this year, and security researchers are concerned ransomware could also disrupt next year’s U.S. presidential elections.

-According to a new report released this week by the cybersecurity firm Emsisoft, more than 948 government agencies, educational institutions and health care providers were attacked by cyberintruders at a potential cost of more than $7.5 billion.
+According to a new report released this week by the cybersecurity firm Emsisoft, more than 948 U.S. government agencies, educational institutions and health care providers were hit in an unprecedented barrage at a potential cost of more than $7.5 billion.

 New Jersey’s largest hospital system and the city of New Orleans are among the most recent U.S. ransomware victims.